M^3ashy: Multi-Modal Material Synthesis via Hyperdiffusion: Additional Background

 \subsection{Attention Mechanism}

 The attention mechanism~\cite{vaswani2017attention} allows models to focus on specific parts of input data, dynamically assigning different levels of ``attention'' or importance to different elements.
-Attention mechanisms enable models to learn which parts of the input sequence are most relevant to predicting each output token.
+The attention mechanism enables models to learn which parts of the input sequence are most relevant to predicting each output token.
 This process improves performance by allowing models to prioritize relevant information and ignore irrelevant details, especially in long sequences.

 In modern applications, attention modules are widely used in natural language processing (NLP), computer vision, and beyond.
 The transformer architecture~\cite{vaswani2017attention}, which relies heavily on the self-attention mechanism, has become foundational in NLP models, including BERT~\cite{devlin2018bert} and GPT~\cite{mann2020language}.
 Attention allows these models to capture complex dependencies between words in a sentence, regardless of their distance from each other, leading to significant advancements in tasks like language translation, sentiment analysis, and image processing.